Amendments to the Working with Children Act 2005 (the Act) came into effect on 1 August 2017

 In addition, various other miscellaneous and technical amendments have been made to improve the Act’s operation and administration.

 Detailed information on the changes is provided below.
+This information is also available as a publication.

 Significant changes have been made to the definition of child-related work.